codespin-ai/codespin/README.md

 ## Immediate Mode for Prompting

-You can specify a prompt directly as an arg too.
+You can specify a prompt directly as an argument like this:

 ```sh
 codespin generate --prompt 'Create a file main.py which contains a function to add two numbers.'